 To search within the currently displayed data in the Navigate view:

-- To drill into the data, click a meta value, such as HTTP, in the Navigate panel.
+- To drill into the data, click a meta value, such as HTTP, in the Values panel.

 - Type a search string in the Search field and press Enter or click Search.